richredgrave/richredgrave/README.md

-### Hi, I am a Cloud Solution Architect working at Microsoft.
+### Hi, I am Richard, a Cloud Solution Architect working at Microsoft.
-I specialise primarily in Azure Core Infrastructure: networking, compute, storage, but also Infrastructure as Code (Bicep, Terraform)
+I specialise primarily in Azure Core Infrastructure: networking, compute, storage, but also upskilling in Infrastructure as Code (Bicep, Terraform)

 <!--
 **richredgrave/richredgrave** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.